WHAT TO EXPECT IN 2020

 Meanwhile, Samsung's history involves a slower rise to fame.
 This South Korean company started in 1938 as a grocery store and trading company, later expanding into various industries like insurance, security and retail.
 It started making electronics in the 1960s and dabbled in everything from semiconductors and home appliances to TVs and telecommunications devices.

 Samsung and Apple started as partners, and they still are today.
-Samsung has supplied Apple with a range of components, like processors, display screens and lightweight flash memory.
-Before becoming an Apple competitor, Samsung had made many phones, but nothing that would cement them as a serious competitor, especially against the behemoth of the iPhone, which took the world by storm.
+Samsung has supplied Apple with a range of components, like processors, display screens, and lightweight flash memory.
+Before becoming an Apple competitor, Samsung phones already existed as a minor player in the industry.

 iPhone vs. Samsung Over the Years

 Apple released the iPhone in 2007, and Samsung entered the race in 2009 with the Samsung Galaxy S® — and Steve Jobs was furious.
 In Apple's eyes, the Galaxy was a direct copy of the iPhone, and Jobs wanted to launch "thermonuclear war" with Android.
-Tim Cook, Apple's supply chain effort and Jobs' future successor, encouraged him to be patient and remain civil to avoid hurting their relationship with a critical supplier.

 Apple initially created a proposal to license its patents to Samsung, but Samsung reversed the offer and claimed that Apple copied Samsung's patents.
 2011 marked the start of some hefty litigation and an Apple vs. Samsung lawsuit as the two sued and countersued each other in multiple countries for patent infringement.
-After considerable back-and-forth and some temporary product bans, a court ruled in Apple's favor, awarding over $1 billion in damages after finding that Samsung copied critical Apple features from iPhones and iPads.

 That win was eventually sent to retrial due to incorrect calculations from the jury, with Samsung paying a penalty of $929 million.
-Even though they were found guilty of copying some of Samsung's patents, the case was seen as a big win for Apple and helped them label Samsung as a copycat and less of a threat in the iPhone vs. Android competition.
-Samsung, meanwhile, thought Apple was aiming for a monopoly and creating overly generic patents, such as one for the iPad's rounded, rectangular shape.
+Even though the courts found Apple guilty of copying some of Samsung's patents, the case was seen as a big win for Apple and helped them label Samsung as a copycat.

 Samsung's creatives saw an opening.
 They wanted to challenge the cult of Apple and position themselves as a leader to the Android tribe.
 Samsung's goal became clear: to redefine Samsung and market accordingly.